-Apprenticeships in Folk & Traditional Arts are grants from the Pennsylvania Council on the Arts which support the learning of traditional arts within cultural communities across the state.
-Each grant award provides funding to a partnership between a master traditional artist and a qualified apprentice, enabling them to work together to share and develop advanced techniques or repertoire.
+Erie Arts & Culture administers publicly funded grants from the Pennsylvania Council on the Arts (PCA) in the form of Folk & Traditional Arts Apprenticeships.
+Each grant award provides funding to form a partnership between a master traditional artist and a qualified apprentice, enabling the two to work together to share and develop advanced techniques or repertoire.

 Deadline: April 2020